NicolasMurphy/songseeker-beta/journal.md

         - anonymous authentication can help deter abuse, but is not foolproof
         - permanent accounts work even better, but is still not foolproof
-        - setting an overall rate limit, seems like the best option for now -
+        - setting an overall rate limit, seems like the best option for now
+        - it seems the firebase's spark plan already sets a limit, but for the alpha version, setting custom limits is a goal -

 # 11/22